BonsaiDen/JavaScript-Garden/doc/prototype.md

                 Bar.prototype: [Foo Instance]
                     Bar.method()

-Now `Bar.prototype` points to an **instance** of `Foo`, therefore the property **value** is now on the prototype chain and since `Foo` itself has a prototype, the chain continues with that one afterwards.
+Now `Bar.prototype` points to an *instance* of `Foo`, therefore the property `value` of **that** instance is now on the prototype chain and since `Foo` itself has a prototype, the chain continues with that one afterwards.

 ### Performance

 As a result of all of this this, the lookup time for properties that are high up the prototype chain can have a negative impact on performance critical code.
-Access to non existent properties will always traverse the full prototype chain and when [iterating](#the-for-in-loop) over the properties of an object  **every** property that's on the prototype chain will get enumerated.
+Accessing non existent properties will always traverse the complete chain.

+Also, when [iterating](#the-for-in-loop) over the properties of an object **every** property that is on the prototype chain will get enumerated.

 ### Best practices

-It's a must to understand the prototypical inheritance model completely before writing complex code that makes use of it.
-Also, watching the length of the prototype chains and breaking them up if necessary can avoid performance issues.
+It is a must to understand the prototypical inheritance model completely before writing complex code which makes use of it.
+Also, watching the length of all the prototype chains and breaking them up if necessary can avoid possible performance issues.